netdata/netdata/exporting/prometheus/README.md

 ### Timestamps

-To pass the metrics through prometheus pushgateway, Netdata supports the option `&timestamps=no` to send the metrics without timestamps.
+To pass the metrics through Prometheus pushgateway, Netdata supports the option `&timestamps=no` to send the metrics without timestamps.

 ## Netdata host variables

-Netdata collects various system configuration metrics, like the max number of TCP sockets supported, the max number of files allowed system-wide, various IPC sizes, etc. These metrics are not exposed to prometheus by default.
+Netdata collects various system configuration metrics, like the max number of TCP sockets supported, the max number of files allowed system-wide, various IPC sizes, etc. These metrics are not exposed to Prometheus by default.

 To expose them, append `variables=yes` to the Netdata URL.

 ### TYPE and HELP

-To save bandwidth, and because prometheus does not use them anyway, `# TYPE` and `# HELP` lines are suppressed.
+To save bandwidth, and because Prometheus does not use them anyway, `# TYPE` and `# HELP` lines are suppressed.
 If wanted they can be re-enabled via `types=yes` and `help=yes`, e.g.
 `/api/v1/allmetrics?format=prometheus&types=yes&help=yes`